pkwfelix/pkwfelix/README.md

 About myself:
 - 🧑 self-taught Full-stack Web Developer from Malaysia 🇲🇾
 - 💼 Head of Product @ o2o.my
-- 🔨 enjoys making micro-scripts, plugins and API interactions.
+- 🔨 enjoys making micro-scripts, plugins and API interactions. (and now faster with AI!)
-- 🌱 currently trying to build own company and SaaS!
+- 🌱 currently trying to build own SaaS!
 - 🧐 looking to collaborate on business or interesting project collaborations!